 Rosanna Warren is the Hanna Holborn Gray Distinguished Service Professor in the Committee on Social Thought at the University of Chicago.
 Her book of criticism, Fables of the Self: Studies in Lyric Poetry, came out in 2008.
 Her most recent books of poems are Departure (2003) and Ghost in a Red Hat (2011).
 She is the recipient of awards from the Academy of American Poets, The American Academy of Arts & Letters, the Lila Wallace Foundation, the Guggenheim Foundation, and the New England Poetry Club, among others.
 She was a Chancellor of the Academy of American Poets from 1999 to 2005, and is a member of the American Academy of Arts and Letters, and the American Academy of Arts and Sciences.
 Photo courtesy of Joel Cohen.

-Professor of English and Associate Chair for Creative Writing and Poetics
+Professor of English and Director of Creative Writing and Poetics

 John Wilkinson's most recent books of poetry are Ghost Nets (Omnidawn 2016) and Reckitt's Blue (Seagull 2013).
 A selected poems, Schedule of Unrest, was published by Salt in 2015.
 Born in London and educated at Cambridge and Harvard, he worked in mental health services in the industrial West Midlands, South Wales and the East End of London before moving to the University of Notre Dame as Writer in Residence in 2005.
 He joined the English Department at Chicago in 2010 as Professor of Practice in the Arts and is now full Professor.
 As well as eleven books of poetry and several chapbooks, he has also published a critical collection, The Lyric Touch (Salt 2007) and many subsequent critical essays on modernist and contemporary British and American poetry and painting.